 Mount Holyoke has been setting the stage since 1837 for trailblazing, can-do students who know that life is never a dress rehearsal.

 At Mount Holyoke, carrying on the tradition of bold students doing bold things is a given.
-You’ll question, reflect, and observe.
-You’ll perform, serve, and lead.
-You’ll sprint, shadow, and roar.
-Watch the video to see how one bold choice spins futures into action.
+You’ll question, reflect and observe.
+You’ll perform, serve and lead.
+You’ll sprint, shadow and roar.
+Watch the video for a glimpse of life on an empowered campus.

 Imagine you are navigating a maze—not knowing which route to take, mystified by what lies ahead.
 You are at crossroads, and nothing matters more than the course you will pursue.
 Then you gaze past the thicket and set foot on a trail, with high hopes of reaching the dale.